 Folding your blankets, coolers, rugs, and sheets properly makes them easier and safer to put on your horse or pony.
-Your horse will be less likely to spook if you set a folded bundle on his back and slowly unfold it than he would if you came at him with an unfurled blanket and attempted to drag and drape it over him.
+Your horse will be less likely to spook if you set a folded bundle on its back and slowly unfold it than it would if you came at it with an unfurled blanket and attempted to drag and drape it over it.

 Start with the blanket, unbuckled on your horse, or lying upon the ground or floor.
 On the ground lay the blanket so the outside is facing up (inside lining downwards).
 Spread the straps out straight so they can be folded into the blanket as you go.

 Before you store your horse's blanket, you may want to give it a good cleaning.
 That way, they'll be ready for the winter, and there's not a last-minute scramble to clean and waterproof them.
 Be sure they are completely dry before folding and packing them away.
 Mildew will grow on damp blankets, ruining the fabric.
 You may also want to look after repairs before storing them.